dalt74/no-title-bar/README.md

 ## Credits

-This is based on the Pixel-Saver extension, by @deadalnix: https://github.com/deadalnix/pixel-saver
+This is based on the no-title-bar extension by franglais125 (https://github.com/franglais125/no-title-bar), which itself is a fork of the Pixel-Saver extension, by @deadalnix: https://github.com/deadalnix/pixel-saver